Winter Quarters (North Omaha, Nebraska): History

 Church records for the first summer do not contain information on disease victims; however, later records indicate that, from mid-September 1846 to May 1848, disease caused the deaths of 359 residents.

 Brigham Young supervised construction of the Florence Mill.
-Today it is reportedly the only surviving building in the area to have been built by the LDS camp.
+It is reportedly the only surviving building in the area to have been built by the Latter-day Saint camp.
 The settlers needed a mill to grind corn, wheat, and rye to create cornmeal and flour products.
-Constructed next to Turkey Creek, later called Mill Creek, which flowed into the Missouri River, the original structure was started in the fall of 1846. it was completed by spring of 1847 at the cost of $3000.
+Constructed next to Turkey Creek, later called Mill Creek, which flowed into the Missouri River, the original structure was started in the fall of 1846.
+It was completed by the spring of 1847 at the cost of $3,000.
 Brigham Young sold this mill to John Neff, who left it when he also moved to Salt Lake City.
 Later settlers renovated and used the mill for years.
 Evidence of the original construction techniques has been found in the surviving Florence Mill.

-Today, the area that was once Winter Quarters is part of the community of Florence, located in North Omaha.
+The area that was once Winter Quarters became part of the community of Florence, which then became part of North Omaha.
 The pioneer community is remembered with several attractions, including the Mormon Pioneer Cemetery, Cutler's Park, Mormon Trail Center and the Mormon Pioneer Memorial Bridge.
-The Winter Quarters Nebraska Temple was dedicated there in April 2001.
+The Winter Quarters Nebraska Temple was dedicated there on Sunday, April 22nd, 2001.